top of page

 Fighters with healing abilities can heal either themselves or adjacent cards.
 Their card will indicate how many heals it can do per turn.
 And its Healing stat indicates how many health units it can heal by.
 When healing, the recipient card’s health cannot exceed its max health.

-Auto Heal
+Auto Healing

-When you press the end turn button, if you have forgotten to heal some of your troops, this healing will automatically occur.
+When you press the End Turn button, if you have forgotten to heal some of your troops, this healing will automatically occur.
 Troops will prioritize healing themselves before healing neighbors.
 However, if your turn ends early due to a failed offensive action, then auto healing will not occur.
 Bloodthirsty troops are never auto healed to allow you the choice to keep a fighter injured in order to have their attack power doubled.

 Quick Heal

 The Quick Heal button allows you to simultaneously have your troops use their healing powers to heal themselves and then their neighbors.
 Unlike auto heal, quick heal will also heal bloodthirsty troops.
+But each heal counts as one of your turn’s actions.

 Recruiting

 Fighters cannot be captured via force like portals and drones can.
 You must reason with them by recruiting them.
 Fighters can recruit adjacent enemy fighters under the following conditions.
+The recruiter must have charm and be at full health.
+And victims must not have an active shield and not be on a portal.

 The likelihood of a successful recruit is a competition of the recruiter’s charm versus the victim’s loyalty.
 Let’s say Auramis wants to recruit Flare.
 Auramis has 5 Charm, while Flare only has 3 Loyalty.
 This gives Auramis a 5-to-3 chance of successfully recruiting Flare, or 62%.